Maryland Terrapins: Rivalries

 Before and after their meeting in 2010, players from both schools attributed the importance of the game to the negative feelings the programs have for each other.
 Virginia center Anthony Mihota said "I guess it's because we don't like them very much.
 Something about them that gets under our skin".
 After Maryland's victory, Terp linebacker Adrian Moten commented, "This was a big win in the rivalry.
 They hate us.
 We hate them."

 The high academic standing of the University of Virginia in a national publication has added to the competitiveness between the two.
 In 2003, University of Maryland president C.D.
 Mote asserted that, in academic terms, Virginia was "highly overrated these days ...
 U.S. News & World Report places them at the top of the pile with Berkeley, which is ridiculous."
 Mote further stated that students from the state of Maryland paying a higher tuition cost to attend the University of Virginia "don't know any better."
 While the University of Virginia president, John Casteen, said such remarks can be taken out of context, Virginia board of visitors member, William H. Goodwin, responded in The Cavalier Daily, "I certainly think a college president should have more class, but you have to expect that from Maryland."

 The rivalry has cooled since the Terrapins joined the Big Ten, but the schools have still met occasionally.
 The two schools have met in the ACC-Big Ten Challenge in men's basketball and at Audi Field for men's soccer in 2018 and 2019.
 Virginia eliminated Maryland in the NCAA baseball (2015) and men's lacrosse tournaments (2019), en route to Cavalier titles, which has deepened the animosity between the two schools.
-The football programs are set to meet again in 2023 and 2024.